| Window | Window Function(HANN, Hamming) | |

 STFT operates by applying a window function to the signal and computing the Fourier Transform within each windowed segment.

-The window is typically overlapped as it slides over time, allowing continuous tracking of frequency changes and allowing continuous tracking of frequency changes and improving temporal continuity
+The window typically overlaps as it slides over time, allowing continuous tracking of frequency changes and improving temporal continuity.

 3. Representation